Kathy Klausmeier: Baltimore County Executive

 In August 2024, after Johnny Olszewski won the Democratic nomination in the 2024 U.S. House of Representatives election in Maryland's 2nd congressional district, Klausmeier expressed interest in serving the remainder of Olszewski's term as Baltimore County Executive.
-If nominated by the Baltimore County Council, she has also suggested that she would run for reelection to her Senate seat in 2026.
 She formally applied to fill the remainder of Olszewski's term as county executive after his victory over Kimberly Klacik in the general election in November 2024.
-In her campaign for county executive, Klausmeier has cited public safety and aggressive driving as her top priorities.
+In her campaign for county executive, Klausmeier cited public safety and aggressive driving as her top priorities.
 On January 7, 2025, the Baltimore County Council voted to elect Klausmeier as its next county executive.
 She is the first woman to serve as Baltimore County Executive as well as the oldest person to serve as Baltimore County Executive, having been sworn in at 74 years old.